realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 So there's certainly other implementations to come up.
 And I actually expect to some extent that LN symmetry may open some new opportunities because people go, actually, I can implement that now.
 That is a serious subset.
-If I just implement that, maybe I've got an advantage over the others who have legacy they've got to still handle whereas I can just have a clean implementation that just does this new thing so we're gonna see these, these new kids coming up with their, I don't know Kotlin implementation I've heard of those I know some some some some of them one of those languages, you're like you implemented in what I've heard of that kind of thing.
+If I just implement that, maybe I've got an advantage over the others who have legacy they've got to still handle whereas I can just have a clean implementation that just does this new thing so we're gonna see these, these new kids coming up with their, I don't know Kotlin implementation, I've heard of those.
+I know one of those languages, you're like you implemented in what I've heard of that kind of thing.
 That may be the next thing.
 And that's exciting for me.
 I think, that brings, new blood, just a new design space, a new point of view to the implementations, and that's always great.